-The Board and senior management have designed the Bank's Risk Management Framework and the Internal Control framework to support the Bank's Risk Appetite.
-Each Framework regards managing risks as an essential part of successfully operating the Bank.
-Senior Management continually review the operations of the Bank and assess the level of risk in line with the Bank's Risk Appetite, its policies and controls, changes in its products and services, and changes in the market place in which it operates.
+The Board and senior management have designed the Bank's Risk Management Framework and the Internal Control Framework to ensure the Bank manages risks appropriately in pursuit of its strategic objectives.
+All key Bank policies have appropriate regard to risk as an essential part of successfully operating the Bank.
+Senior Management continually review the operations of the Bank and assess the level of risk in line with the Bank's Risk Appetite, its policies and procedures, changes in its products and services, and changes in the market place in which it operates.